icathaid/lab-03/README.md

 I only got through Assignment 1 but the deadline is coming up.
 I didn't get to testing, but the last line in edit-file.js will call the saveFile function, which needs to call the read function to operate anyway.
 If you run 'node edit-file.js' the logging should show it doing its thing.

+## Lingering Questions:

+I'm stuck on the jest throwing errors part.
+I'm assuming that when reader or index throw an error, it kills jest, which is why the error is coming back undefined.  (running node index.js will return a defined error) but I don't know what code the expect should execute, or how to make it do so

-## Assignment 1: Read and write to a file
+### Assignment 1: Read and write to a file
 There's a file called "test.txt" in the files folder of this lab [x] Write a node application, called `edit-file.js` in the root of your project that: